loafdimension/fruitful-discussions-FE/README.md

 **To be noted!**

-- I am yet to complete this project and have things in the [issues](https://github.com/loafdimension/fruitful-discussions-FE/issues) to action so please bear that in mind!
+- I am yet to complete this project and have things in the [Issues](https://github.com/loafdimension/fruitful-discussions-FE/issues) to action so please bear that in mind!
 - You are welcome to check out the [Future Features](#future-features) section to see what I have planned.

 **What is Fruitful Discussions?**

 - Fruitful Discussions is a project I completed during the Northcoders bootcamp.
 It is a social news aggregation, web content rating and discussion website.
 Fruitful Discussions has articles which are divided into topics, and each article has user-curated ratings from upvotes and downvotes using the API.
 Users can also add comments about an article.
-It uses the seeded databases and API which was built in Fruitful Discussions BE.
+It uses the seeded databases and API which was built in [Fruitful Discussions BE](https://github.com/loafdimension/fruitful-discussions-BE).

 **Key functionalities include:**